oracle-livelabs/pts/ai-vector-embedding-python/labs/labs.md

 It's time to have some fun!

 So far we have vectorized the data in the *MY\_DATA* table using an FastEmbed embedding.
 We can now start performing Similarity Searches using the Vectors in our table.
 Even though the table has been vectorized we will still need to connect to use FastEmbed to vectorize our search phrase using the same embedding model.
 The search phrase is entered on the fly, vectorized and then used to search against the vectors in the database.
-We will create a python program to do this.
+We will create a Python program to do this.

 1. While logged into your Operating System as the Oracle user, create a file called *similarity\_search\_FastEmbed.py* and paste the following contents into the file.